 Tips and Tricks To Build Strength With Your Home Yoga Practice

-I’ve heard all of the excuses to why someone won’t do yoga, the most common is the flexibility gage.
+I’ve heard all of the excuses as to why someone won’t practice yoga, the most common is the flexibility gage.
 If they’re not able to bend in half they’re not able to yoga.
 Which any yogi will tell you is a lie.

 But lately I’ve been hearing an excuse of yogi’s about not being strong enough.

 Yup, I’ll admit I’ve been a victim of the lies we tell ourselves.
 Truth is our thoughts have a huge effect on what we achieve in our practice or don’t.

 If we say we’re not strong we’ll believe it.

 We are always stronger than we think.
 Sometimes it’s a small matter of not knowing the next step and we halt the growing process by excuses.

 Of course, I had to pass on my ideas of building our strength.

 Before we start…I’ve got a confession…I hate building strength.
 I’ve don’t everything I can to avoid it in the past.
 But this year I’ve pushed myself out of my comfort zone.